-The year 2021 is all about rethinking how we are going to entertain the kids while Pandemic restrictions still exist and this is why I have chosen to focus on local tourism and create a guide to The Best Farms and Petting Zoos in the Greater Toronto Area.
-We are so lucky in Ontario, that we have a variety of activities and attractions right in our own backyard that we often take for granted and don’t visit so I am declaring 2021 as the Year to Discover Ontario for all the beauty it has to offer to families.
+The year 2022 was all about rethinking how we are going to entertain the kids while Pandemic restrictions still exist and this is why I have chosen to focus on local tourism and create a guide to The Best Farms and Petting Zoos in the Greater Toronto Area.
+We are so lucky in Ontario, that we have a variety of activities and attractions right in our own backyard that we often take for granted and don’t visit so I am declaring 2023 as the Year to Discover Ontario for all the beauty it has to offer to families.

 Pigs, Chickens and Ponies are just some of the animals you will find in Petting Zoos located across the Greater Toronto Area.
 The GTA offers many different unique places to view animals including farms, petting zoos, wildlife centres, and zoos.
 While the Toronto Zoo is one of our favourite daytrips from Mississauga and Brampton area, I wanted to share some of the unique places you can visit animals.